Gardens of light

 As part of the project, each year around February, the Winter Evenings of Light are organised.
 This is the only opportunity to see the extraordinary and magical illumination of the Royal Łazienki.
 Evening strolls with lanterns through the historic royal gardens allow to admire the beautifully illuminated buildings of the Royal Łazienki.
 Strollers are invited to follow the way to the Palace on the Isle through romantic illuminations starting from three sites, including the gate by the Chopin Monument.

 Within the ‘Gardens of Light’ international project, the partner Museums jointly celebrate the World Music Day.
-Each year, in the second half of June, a five-week music festival - the Sphere of Silence Royal Łazienki Music Festival - begins in the Royal Łazienki Museum.
+Each year, in July, a four-week music festival - the Sphere of Silence Royal Łazienki Music Festival - begins in the Royal Łazienki Museum.
 It is an extraordinary event which attracts thousands of visitors to the Museum.
 Here, there aren’t any huge stage structures or invasive sound systems.
 Concerts take place is quiet, picturesque spots of the Garden; one can listen to music on deckchairs or directly on grass lawns.
 Thanks to this the music can be contemplated in pleasant atmosphere, with family and friends, and artists are within reach.

 A great attraction was, among other things, the performance of Anthem band, which permanently resides in Tsarskoye Selo near Saint Petersburg – former residence of the Russian tsars.
 Musicians presented a repertoire that can be heard only very rarely in Poland: Russian songs and romances, traditional music and religious music performed a capella.
 Polish musicians performed in Tsarskoye Selo as well.
 Violinist Voytek Proniewicz and pianist Grzegorz Niemczuk played for the Russian audience pieces of music of Fryderyk Chopin, Sergei Rachmaninoff, Henryk Wieniawski, Fritz Kreisler and Maurice Ravel.
 After a successful concert the musicians were invited to the “Don Juan” opera by Wolfgang Amadeus Mozart which was performed in front of the renowned Catherine Palace.